dbeadle1/Blog/_posts/power-automate-empty-pdf-trick.md

 ### 1. Set Up Conditional Logic
 Start with your preferred trigger (manual, automated, whatever fits).

-### 2. Create the Empty PDF Variable
+### 2. Create a Compose Step for the Empty PDF
-Add a Compose step called 'Compose_empty_pdf'.
+Add a Compose action called `Compose_empty_pdf`.
 Paste in the PDF code above as its value.

 ### 3. Conditional File Handling
 Check if a file was provided: